-Frankly, the idea that Donald Trump is just one popular vote away from being the most powerful person in the world is a terrifying idea for a cornucopia of reasons, but one particular facet of this ludicrous demagogue that doesn’t get enough attention is his flagrant disregard for science.
+Frankly, the idea that this bizarre demagogue is now the most powerful person in the world is a terrifying idea for a cornucopia of reasons, but one particular facet of this ludicrous rage-sputterer that doesn’t get enough attention is his flagrant disregard for science.

-Let’s take a look at all the scientific theories and facts that The Donald claims not to believe.
+Let’s take a look at all the scientific theories and facts that The Donald – and his newly minted and profoundly unqualified cabinet – claims not to believe.

-Several decades ago, the Republican Party that he is now the de facto leader of was quite pro-science.
+Several decades ago, the Republican Party that he is now the de facto leader of was, believe it or not, fairly pro-science.
 However, spurred on by its support of the fossil fuel energy industry, it rapidly shifted into a political organization that considers climate change nothing more than lies fabricated by conspiring scientists and environmental zealots.

 Of course, this is a ridiculous line to take, but Trump has embraced it wholeheartedly.
 He considered man-made climate change a conspiracy long before his election campaign began, infamously espousing that it was a hoax conjured up by the Chinese in order to make US manufacturing non-competitive.